MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 You may also want to use the AIP unified labeling client for [labeling features used outside of Office apps](#labeling-functionality-outside-of-office-applications).

-### Updates for Microsoft Information Protection in Microsoft 365
+### Updates for Microsoft Purview Information Protection in Microsoft 365

 Microsoft 365 is constantly developing new features for sensitivity labels with built-in labeling.
 We recommend checking for updates in the following locations: